Cauliflower, Brassica oleracea var. botrytis, is a cool-season cruciferous crop that can be challenging to grow.

 This isn’t the same thing as the practice of par-boiling veggies by dunking them in boiling water before plunging them into an ice bath that you’re probably familiar with.

 Blanching is the simple practice of binding large outer leaves together over and around developing cauliflower heads, to prevent them from yellowing or browning and developing a bitter flavor due to an overabundance of sun exposure.
+Some older white varieties can even turn shades of blotchy purple.

 In this brief article, you will learn when and how to blanch cauliflower with its own leaves.